kykrueger/openbis/pybis/src/python/README.rst

    sample.add_children('/MY_SPACE/CHILD_SAMPLE_NAME')
    sample.del_children('/MY_SPACE/CHILD_SAMPLE_NAME')

+   # A Sample may belong to another Sample, which acts as a container.
+   # As opposed to DataSets, a Sample may only belong to one container.
    sample.container    # returns a sample object
    sample.container = '/MY_SPACE/CONTAINER_SAMPLE_NAME'   # watch out, this will change the identifier of the sample to:
                                                           # /MY_SPACE/CONTAINER_SAMPLE_NAME:SAMPLE_NAME
    sample.container = ''                                  # this will remove the container.

+   # A Sample may contain other Samples, in order to act like a container (see above)
+   # The Sample-objects inside that Sample are called «components» or «contained Samples»
+   # You may also use the xxx_contained() functions, which are just aliases.
    sample.get_components()
    sample.set_components('/MY_SPACE/COMPONENT_NAME')
    sample.add_components('/MY_SPACE/COMPONENT_NAME')